 Note: If you plan to use a drive other than what was supplied with your computer, you must use a BIOS HDD overlay software to avoid data corruption.

-Q: I upgraded the hard disk on my Toshiba, but now it refuses to boot, or detect the hard disk.
+Q: I upgraded the hard disk on my Toshiba, but now it refuses to boot, or doesn't detect the hard disk.

 A: If you have verified the replacement disk is fully working, then your computer must be using a BIOS version that only detects and supports Conner hard disks.
 See above for details.